Low water still hampers Rhine, Danube river shipping in Germany

-HAMBURG (Reuters) - Cargo vessels still cannot sail fully loaded on the Rhine and Danube rivers in Germany as water levels remain low, traders said on Tuesday.
+HAMBURG (Reuters) - Low water levels on the Rhine and Danube in Germany mean cargo vessels cannot sail fully loaded on the German sections of both rivers, traders said on Monday.

-Water levels have been low since early August following unusually dry weather in river catchment areas.
+Dry weather in recent days had caused river levels to drop further, they said.
+Water levels have been unusually low since early August.

-The Rhine is too shallow to allow vessels to sail with full loads for its entire length south of Cologne and Duisburg, traders said.
+The Rhine is too shallow to allow vessels to sail with full loads south of Cologne and Duisburg, traders said.

 The Danube is also too low for ships to sail with full loads along the entire German section of the river, they said.